 A Human Resources Management System (HRMS) or Human Resources Information System (HRIS) refers to the systems and processes at the intersection between human resource management (HRM) and information technology.
-1

-Human resources (HR) departments have a generally and common administrative function in all organizations.
-The HR function consists of the recording about employee data that usually includes personal histories, skills, capabilities, accomplishments and salary.
+1 function consists of the recording about employee data that usually includes personal histories, skills, capabilities, accomplishments and salary.
 Organizations could formalize the processes of selection, evaluation, and payroll.
 In order to reduce the manual work from these activities, most companies began to automate these processes by introducing specialized human resource management systems.